The 3DO Company: Bankruptcy and legacy

 3DO struggled in the early 2000s.
 According to the SEC, the company reported a net loss of over $10m in the nine months to December 2002.
 The company filed for Chapter 11 bankruptcy on May 28, 2003.
 Employees were laid off without pay.
 Three companies explored buying the company outright, but an ongoing SEC investigation into the accounting practices of the industry made this less attractive.
 Instead, the company's assets were put up for sale in an auction.
 Many of the assets such as game brands and other intellectual property were sold to rivals like Microsoft (High Heat Baseball), Namco (Street Racing Syndicate), Take-Two Interactive (Army Men) and Ubisoft (Might and Magic, Heroes of Might and Magic).
 Founder Trip Hawkins paid $405,000 for rights to some old brands and the company's "Internet patent portfolio".
 The Army Men brand sold for $750,000, then a high amount in games acquisition terms.

+The company was void from early 2003, but its registered securities continued to exist until the conclusion of the SEC investigation in 2008.
+The SEC issued trading restrictions and revoked the securities in December 2008.

 I no longer own any 3DO IP, don't keep track of it and don't personally know any owners.
 Finding it would be like discovering the Ark of the Covenant!
 Nearly 30 years ago Matsushita and Samsung bought the system and hardware IP and the people involved then have retired.
 3DO game software IP was auctioned off in 2003.
 Microsoft bought High Heat Baseball, Ubisoft bought Might and Magic.
 I believe Army Men is now owned by Take Two.
 Mystery solved?